Background pattern

 • intentional overdose

-• effects on thyroid function, seen in blood tests, increased cholesterol in blood, increased triglycerides in blood, decreased high-density lipoprotein, decreased low-density lipoprotein, seen in blood tests
+• effects on thyroid function, seen in blood tests, increased cholesterol in the blood, increased triglycerides in the blood, decreased high-density lipoproteins, decreased low-density lipoproteins, seen in blood tests

-• increased glucose in blood (blood sugar), increased insulin in blood, increased levels of some liver enzymes (a liver function marker), seen in blood tests
+• increased glucose levels in the blood (blood sugar), increased insulin levels in the blood, increased liver enzymes (a liver function marker), seen in blood tests

-• increased or decreased testosterone in blood, increased thyroid-stimulating hormone in blood, seen in blood tests
+• increased or decreased testosterone levels in the blood, increased thyroid-stimulating hormone levels in the blood, seen in blood tests

 • decreased hemoglobin, reduced number of white blood cells (which fight infection), seen in blood tests

-Medicines should not be thrown into the drains or trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the SIGRE collection point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 • The active ingredient is lurasidone.